miwurster/msc-iot-kaffeekanne/device-api/README.md

 # Device API

-We used `Node-RED`, a visual tool for wiring the Internet of Things, in order to model the data flow of our Device API.
+We used `Node-RED`, a visual tool for wiring the Internet of Things, in order to model and implement the data flow of our Device API.

 ### Overview